alinea’s safeguarding policy

 4. Safeguarding policy

-Safeguarding, social responsibility and respect for human rights are central to all of Alinea’s expectations of its Projects, Business Partners and Representatives.
+Safeguarding, social responsibility and respect for human rights are central to Alinea’s expectations of its Projects, Business Partners, Representatives and Volunteers.
 We operate a zero-tolerance attitude towards any form of abuse and require everyone in the scope of this policy to work to eliminate breaches.
 We do not tolerate failure to act, to prevent or respond.

-Safeguarding means protecting peoples’ health, well-being and human rights, and enabling them to live free from harm, abuse and neglect.
-In our sector, we understand it to mean protecting people, including Children and At-Risk Adults, from harm that arises from coming into contact with our Representatives or Projects.
+Safeguarding means protecting people’s health, well-being and human rights, and enabling them to live free from harm, abuse and neglect.
+In our sector, we understand it to mean protecting people, including Children, from harm that arises from coming into contact with our Representatives, Business partners, Volunteers, visitors or Projects.
 This definition draws from our values and principles and shapes our culture.
-It pays specific attention to preventing and responding to harm from any potential, actual or attempted abuse of power, trust, or vulnerability, especially for sexual purposes.
+It pays specific attention to preventing and responding to harm from any potential, actual or attempted abuse of power, trust, or vulnerability, including in relation to sexual misconduct.

-Safeguarding applies consistently and without exception across our Projects, Business Partners and Representatives.
-It requires proactively identifying, preventing and guarding against all risks of harm, exploitation and abuse and we have mature, accountable and transparent systems for response, reporting and learning when risks materialize.
-These systems are survivor-centered and in so far as it is compatible with local and national laws protect those accused until proven guilty.
+Safeguarding applies consistently and without exception across our Projects.
+It requires proactively identifying, preventing and guarding against all risks of harm, exploitation and abuse.
+We have mature, accountable and transparent systems for response, reporting and learning when risks materialize.
+These systems are survivor-centered and follow due process.
 Safeguarding puts beneficiaries and affected persons at the centre of all we do.

-Alinea will not tolerate abuse or exploitation by Representatives, Volunteers or visitors to our Projects.
+Alinea prohibits abuse or exploitation by Representatives, Business Partners, Volunteers or visitors to our Projects.

-Representatives are required to proactively contribute to creating and maintaining an environment that prevents safeguarding violations and promotes the implementation of the Safeguarding Policy.
+Representatives and Volunteers are required to proactively contribute to creating and maintaining an environment that prevents safeguarding violations and promotes the implementation of the Safeguarding Policy.

 This policy addresses the following areas of safeguarding: